Jayveer/Decima-Explorer/README.md

 If anyone has any issue with this project's existence please feel free to reach out to me.

-Now includes a GUI version, please note it has a lot less features than the command line version.

 ![picture](https://github.com/Jayveer/Decima-Explorer/blob/master/gui.png?raw=true)

 Decima Explorer supports both repacking and packing.
 Please note there are some caveats to repacking;